 Exposure therapy consists of exposing a child to disturbing thoughts and ideas in a safe environment, and pairing these fears with mental and physical relaxation so they can be conquered outside of the therapy room.
 Children will be gradually encouraged in therapy to face fearful situations from the least to the most fearful.

 Family Therapy/Parent Support

-Social Effectiveness Training (SET-C).
-SET-C is a group treatment program for social anxiety in a child which involves the assistance of same age peers using many of the above interventions but with the added benefit of peer feedback.
+Social Effectiveness Training (SET-C) is an evidenced based treatment for child social anxiety .
+SET-C is a group treatment program for which involves the assistance of same age peers using many of the above interventions but with the added benefit of peer feedback.